webzakimbo/bcome-kontrol/docs/source/intro.rst

 Welcome to Bcome
 ================

-Bcome is an orchestration framework for Rubyists.
+Bcome is an orchestration framework for Rubyists:  organise your world, then integrate absolutely whatever you want in pure Ruby.

 see the project on github_.

+It does a lot straight out the box...

 .. _github: https://github.com/webzakimbo/bcome-kontrol